Illinois Department of Human Services and

 - ABE also offers an "Am I Eligible?" screening tool to determine if a person is likely eligible for benefits before completing a full application.
 The screening tool, however, is not a substitute for a full application.

 - Applicants are also able to use ABE to upload verification documents to support their application.
-Note, documents may not be submitted online after an application is submitted.

 - MPE Providers who are enrolled with the Department of Healthcare and Family Services (HFS) to presumptively enroll pregnant women in Medicaid may also use ABE.